-2.19 VLAN-translation
+VLAN-translation Configuration

-2.19.1 Introduction to VLAN-translation
+21.1 Introduction to VLAN-translation

 VLAN translation, as one can tell from the name, which translates the original VLAN ID to new VLAN ID according to the user requirements so to exchange data across different VLANs.
-VLAN translation supports ingress translation, and switch over the VLAN ID at the ingress.
+VLAN translation is classified to ingress translation and egress translation, respectively switch over the VLAN ID at the ingress or the egress.

 Application and configuration of VLAN translation will be explained in detail in this section.
+The access ports of the switch can not support this function.

-2.19.2 VLAN-translation Configuration
+21.2 VLAN-translation Configuration